 4305.
 Sports and Media (3).
 An examination of media issues and challenges regularly confronting those who participate in and cover sports.

 4350.
 Multiplatform News Delivery (3).
-Prerequisite: JOUR 3311 and 3312 with a grade of C or higher..
+Prerequisites: C or higher in JOUR 3311 and 3312.
 Capstone course on production of news in print, online, and broadcast environments.
 (Writing Intensive)

 4370.
 Advanced Reporting (3).
-Prerequisites: JOUR 3310 and 3312 with a grade of C or higher.
-Corequisite: Non-credit lab.
+Prerequisites: C or higher in JOUR 3310 and 3312.
 A course in the interrelation and writing of news on social, political, and economic topics.
 Emphasis on precision journalism and the use of online computer technologies to acquire and disseminate information, implementation through lab assignments.
 (Writing Intensive)

 6315.
 Special Topics in Journalism (3).
 Class restricted to fully admitted graduate students with a declared degree in any program.
 A rotating topics course examining theory and research into ethical, political and organizational issues affecting news gathering, reporting and journalistic performance.
 May be repeated twice when topics vary.